Holic75/Baldurs-gate-dnd-3.5/README.md

-Additionally Druids gain access to the following spells: Burning Hands (as 1st level spell), Sleep (as 1st level spell), Flame Strike (as 4th level spell), Hold Monster (as 4th level spell), Ice Storm (as 4th levels spell), Chain Lightning (as 6th level spell).
+Additionally Druids gain access to the following spells: Burning Hands (as 1st level spell), Sleep (as 1st level spell), Flame Strike (as 4th level spell), Hold Monster (as 4th level spell), Ice Storm (as 4th levels spell), Chain Lightning (as 6th level spell), False Dawn (as 6th level spell), Sunray (as 7th level spell), Regeneration (as 7th level spell).

 ## 7. Racial Enemies
 Now racial enemy can be chosen at level 1 and every 5th level.